The weather is getting colder, but that doesn't have to mean having to pay sky-high energy bills. Here are our top tips for keeping warm at home.

 You could get between £100 and £300 tax-free to help cover your heating bills if you were born before 5 January 1953 as part of the Winter Fuel Payment.

-You’ll usually get this automatically if you get the State Pension or another social security benefit, with the exception of Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit.
-If you don’t you’ll need to make a claim.
+You’ll usually get this automatically if you get the State Pension or another social security benefit, although there are some exceptions.

 The Cold Weather Payment is available to you if you get certain benefits like Pension Credit, Income Support, income-based Jobseeker’s Allowance, income-related Employment and Support Allowance and Universal Credit.